lczech/gappa/doc/md/lwr-distribution.md

 This is the length of the output list; the higher this value, the more detail can be visualized.

-The columns of the table contain the sorting `Index` of each representative pquery, the `Sample` that the pquery is frmo, its `PqueryName`, as well as the LWR entries, sorted from most likely to least likely placement location, named `LWR.1` to `LWR.n`, with `--num-lwrs` of the most likely LWRs, followed by a `Remainder` column that contains the accumulated sum of all remaining LWRs
+The columns of the table contain the sorting `Index` of each representative pquery, the `Sample` that the pquery is from, its `PqueryName`, as well as the LWR entries, sorted from most likely to least likely placement location, named `LWR.1` to `LWR.n`, with `--num-lwrs` of the most likely LWRs, followed by a `Remainder` column that contains the accumulated sum of all remaining LWRs